How to Improve Patient Satisfaction: 5 Tips

 2. Establish Compassionate Rapport

 Patients appreciate it when healthcare staff show an interest in their care.
 In addition to actively listening and speaking with an empathetic tone, providers can build better nonverbal behaviors.
-In order to improve patient experience, staff should maintain eye contact, face-to-face communication, and relaxed facial expressions.
+When educating staff on how to improve patient satisfaction (with communication), stress the importance of maintaining eye contact, keeping conversations face-to-face, and including relaxed facial expressions and body posturing.

 3. Incorporate Healthcare Technology Into Your Plan of Care